 - If you could change one thing about yourself, what would it be?

 - Are you working on any sort of developmental goals?

 - If I called your past supervisor, what would they tell me are areas you could improve on?

-What the Hiring Manager Really Wants to Know
+What Hiring Managers Really Want To Know

 This question is asked in a variety of ways, but what they’re looking for is honesty, self-awareness, and an example of how you deal with mistakes.
 Saying “I love my work too much!” isn’t just a cliche, but implies that you’re either not aware of any past mistakes, not willing to own up to them, or haven’t learned how to improve or deal with them head-on.
-Giving a fake answer sounds plastic and fake because it is, and doesn’t give the manager any helpful answer and you come across as lying.
+Giving a fake answer sounds plastic and fake because it is and doesn’t give the manager any helpful answer and you come across as potentially lying.